 We didn't have time to do much in Wellington (have to leave something for the next trip!), but we did go to their shiny new national museum, Te Papa.
 Then we caught the Interislander ferry to the South Island.
 Turns out it's a giant ferry and carries a bunch of cargo as well.
 Here you can see trucks and a tourist bus being loaded on the middle level and the lower level has tracks going to it so they can load on containers.
 The ride over was pretty nice.
 They even have a little movie theater & a cafe & bar.

 We had booked 3 nights at a cottage up on a family's sheep & cattle farm that was still pretty close to the city.
 The cottage was nice & cosy after they got the bird's nest out of the chimney and we were able to light a fire. :) And we had sheep grazing right next to the cottage that would definitely watch you as you moved around.
+The next morning we took a walk around the farm and enjoyed their great views.

 We also visited the museum for the World of Wearable Art festival.
 It's a design competition that started in Nelson, but got so popular that it moved to Wellington a few years ago, but the museum remains in Nelson.
 They had a lot of the creations on display, but we couldn't take pictures.
 They did have a few out in another part of the museum that had a classic car collection where we could take pics.
 The dress, hat, scarf, & shoes below are made with Q-tips!